Sexually transmitted infections

 - Get tested and treated.
 Early testing and treatment can help reduce the risk of passing an STI to your baby.
 Ask your partner to get tested and treated, too.
 Even if you get treated for an STI, you can get re-infected (get the infection again) if your partner is infected.

 - Go to all your prenatal care checkups, even if you’re feeling fine.
 You may have an STI and not know it.
-If you think you may have an STI, tell your provider so you can get tested and treated right away.
+If you think you may have an STI, tell your health care provider so you can get tested and treated right away.

 - Get vaccinated.
 Vaccinations can help protect you from some STIs, like hepatitis B and some types of human papillomavirus (also called HPV).
 Vaccinations are shots that contain a vaccine that helps make you immune to certain diseases.
 If you’re immune to a disease, you can’t get the disease.